-Family Advocacy Resources teaches people with disabilities
+Randi teaches people with disabilities and/or their caregivers

-maintain their highest level of independence through knowledge
+level of independence through knowledge and self-advocacy.

-help they have received by helping others in similar
+received by helping others in similar circumstances.

-Our clients come from all walks of life, crossing all economic and
+Her clients come from all walks of life, crossing all economic and

 cultural barriers.
 We may not always have the answers, but we